fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## It would be great if all the gems specify the Ruby version they know it works, limiting the top and bottom:
+## It would be great if all the gems specify the Ruby version they know it works, limiting the top and bottom

     @@@ruby
     s.required_ruby_version = [">= 2.3", "< 2.7"]